purefan/tesenfox/README.md

 Following you will find an index of the test cases published and a description of each case:

 ## AdminCP
-* [Clear Cache](admincp/clear_cache_suite.html): This is a test suite.
+* [Clear Cache](admincp/test_suites/clear_cache.html): This is a test suite.
 It goes to the AdminCP and clears cache from there.

 ## Event

-* [Test 1](event/374_event_1.html): Due to the many cache settings adding an event may not show in the core.index-member controller in the birthdays block.
+* [Test 1](event/test_cases/add_new_event.html): Due to the many cache settings adding an event may not show in the core.index-member controller in the birthdays block.
 This test checks that adding, and deleting an event refreshes the cache, and shows the event and removes it accordingly.
-* [Test 2](feed/1): Checks that adding a series of hashtags separated by a line break does not corrupt the hashtag with the line break tag (for example: #hashtag<br).
-This case uses the utility case "Clear Cache" (mentioned below), update this suite when Clear Cache is updated.
+* [Test 2](feed/test_cases/assert_hashtag1.html): Checks that adding a series of hashtags separated by a line break does not corrupt the hashtag with the line break tag (for example: #hashtag<br).

 ## Utility Cases
 These cases are used in more than one suite.
+* [Go to AdminCP](admincp/test_cases/go_to_admincp.html): Takes the user to the AdminCP, if it needs to log to the AdminCP it attempts log in with an arbitrary user.
-* [Clear Cache](admincp/clear_cache.html): Clears the site cache, assumes we are already in the AdminCP.
+* [Clear Cache](admincp/test_cases/clear_cache.html): Clears the site cache, assumes we are already in the AdminCP.
 Requires [this test case](admincp/go_to_admincp.html).
-* [Go to AdminCP](admincp/go_to_admincp.html): Takes the user to the AdminCP, if it needs to log to the AdminCP it attempts log in with an arbitrary user.